Happy Australia Day!

 No, not in a jingoistic way, and not arrogantly — you don’t have to believe everything is perfect to believe that Australia is a great place to live, work and, yes, invest.

-We have democratic rule of law, as I mentioned earlier.
+We have democratic rule of law.

 We have a functioning system of redistributive capitalism that rewards effort, but also looks after the vulnerable and the unlucky.